Sona-Fathima12/VSDIAT-openlane/README.md

  we have defined the connectivity of the CMOS inverter.
 Now, we add connections for other essential components such as the load capacitor and power sources.
 The load capacitor is connected between the output node (out) and ground (node 0), with a value of 10 femtofarads (10fF).
 The supply voltage, Vdd, is applied between the Vdd node and ground with a value of 2.5V.
 Similarly, an input voltage source is connected between the Vin node and ground, also set at 2.5V.
 To observe how the output responds to different input values, we set up a simulation command that sweeps Vin from 0 to 2.5 volts in small steps of 0.05V.

-For the simulation to work accurately, we also include model files, which describe the behavior of the NMOS and PMOS transistors in detail.
+For the simulation to work correctly, we also include model files, which describe the behavior of the NMOS and PMOS transistors in detail.
 After setting everything up, we run the SPICE simulation and observe the output graph.

 ![image](https://github.com/user-attachments/assets/378c8626-737e-4601-ba8a-67db55361b6f)